bwelson/3RD_YEAR/README.md

 ## Files in Repository

-- `full_report.pdf` - Complete 50-page technical report
+- `project.pdf` - Complete report and findings
-- `survey_instrument.pdf` - Questionnaire used for data collection
-- `analysis_summary.xlsx` - Descriptive statistics and frequency tables
 - `README.md` - This file

 ## How to Access Survey